Marine Safety Equipment Support

 The shipboard mounted receiver has relay contacts that can be wired into various devices such as an engine shut down or autopilot disconnect.
 This gives the victim a chance to swim back to the boat.

 An EPIRB is designed to transmit to a satellite which will retransmit a position to the authorities.
 It may take many hours before a search effort is coordinated.
-The ALERT Man-Overboard Alarm System is a local transmission beacon for the boat and provides quick notification for the fastest rescue.
+The ALERT Man-Overboard Alarm System is a local transmission beacon for the boat and provides quick notification for the fastest rescue because it's automatic water activation alerts the boat as the MOB is coming up for their first breath of fresh air.

 There is no limit to the number of Transmitters.
 Every crew member should wear one on their Personal Flotation Device (PFD).